XutaxKamay/Eudora/README.md

-# my-hole-of-unfinished-projects
-Just discontinued projects that I haven't modified for years maybe...
-Maybe I'll come back on it.
+Just discontinued projects that I haven't modified for 3-5 years.

 I guess it can be useful for some people that are starting game cheating or anti-cheating development under windows.